 Each state maintains records of someone’s criminal past.
 These state databases are linked together and you can track criminal backgrounds from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if it was in a totally different state, you might have to pay a fee for a more comprehensive search.

 A criminal history search you will find out if a person has ever been arrested, charged or convicted for crimes, which include: